iris42/capris/docs/transaction.md

 ### `Transaction.results`

 An attribute that contains the responses from each of the commands of the last transaction.
-It is automatically cleared at block entry.
+It is automatically cleared at block entry and exit.

 ### `Transaction.history`